Australian equipment Australian Standards

 The final floor's appearance and durability always reflect the slab beneath.
-Floor flatness is a major factor — large-format tiles require a flat, corrected substrate to avoid lipping, and LVT planks or hybrid flooring are just as dependent on a smooth, well-prepared base to avoid visible ridges and telegraphing.
+Floor flatness is a major factor — large-format tiles require a flat, corrected substrate to avoid lipping, and vinyl plank or hybrid flooring is just as dependent on a smooth, well-prepared base to prevent ridges telegraphing through.
+For resin coatings, the surface profile and cleanliness of the concrete determines whether the system bonds mechanically or fails within months.

 Coatings That Peel or Blister

-The Issue: Garage epoxy peeling under car tyres and roller door openings, warehouse coatings blistering where forklifts travel, or shop floor coatings looking tired after a few months.
+The Issue: Garage epoxy peeling under car tyres and roller door openings, warehouse coatings blistering where forklifts travel, or shop floor coatings failing after a few months.

-The Fix: Proper grinding removes contaminants (floor glues, floor sealers, weak laitance) and creates the mechanical "key" coatings need to grab.
-If the surface isn't prepared right, no coating — cheap or expensive — will bond long-term.
+The Fix: Diamond grinding removes contaminants (floor glues, sealers, weak laitance) and creates the mechanical "key" coatings need to grab.
+If the surface isn't prepared to the correct CSP, no coating — cheap or expensive — will bond long-term.

 Uneven Floors & Lippage